Healthcare in Chennai: Home healthcare

 Home healthcare and home nursing are also a growing phenomena in India.
 India Home Health Care is one such service provider, based in Chennai and Bangalore with over 300 nurses.
-Now, on-demand platforms like "Treat at Home" app are providing services like doctor home visit, nursing, caretaking and physiotherapy to patients at home by connecting them with their nearest available providers.
+Since 2014, on-demand platforms like "Treat at Home" app are providing services like doctor home visit, nursing, caretaking and physiotherapy to patients at home by connecting them with their nearest available providers.

 Medical education

 The city has four government medical colleges and one ESI medical college, apart from private medical colleges.
 The four government-run colleges include Madras Medical College, Stanley Medical College, Kilpauk Medical College, and Omandurar Government Medical College.